 They never sent out an e-mail or a text message to let me know that they were charging my account.
 I never got a notification of any sort that they were taking extra money out of my account.

 If I wasn’t someone who didn’t check their bank account on a daily basis, I never would’ve noticed the $140 (or the $150) gone from my account either time.
 Nadine West never made me aware that they accidentally overcharged my account or that their computers made a mistake and accidentally overcharged my account for items I didn’t keep.
 I found this especially alarming, especially since my Nadine West account had recorded that I only kept one item.

 While it may be true that Nadine West had ‘processing errors’, I had two problems with the company overcharging my account and taking over $100 out of my account.

 If I hadn’t had caught these errors in their processing or their billing myself, they would’ve gotten away with it.
 And keep in mind that I’m only one person and Nadine West has thousands of subscribers, so I really hope that it was just a fluke and that I’m the only person that has had this problem with their company.

 I’m not discouraging you to sign up for Nadine West, but I would be extremely careful with keeping an eye on your finances to make sure that this doesn’t happen to you too.

-Nadine West Selections
+Nadine West Outfits and Selections